Planet of the Apes: US Missions that Sent Primates Into Space

 A squirrel monkey named Goliath perished when his Atlas rocket exploded thirty-five seconds after launch from Cape Canaveral on November 10, 1961.
 A rhesus macaque called Scatback flew a sub-orbital Atlas flight on December 20 but was lost at sea after splashing down.

 Enos was another chimpanzee who flew on Mercury-Atlas 5 on November 29.
 The name Enos means "man" in Hebrew.
 He flew two orbits around the Earth and became the first chimp (and primate) to circle the globe.
 Enos was originally supposed to orbit three times but a malfunctioning thruster caused the flight to be terminated after two.
 Like Ham, he performed his portion of the mission well.
-He was the sixth mammal to orbit the Earth, following the Soviet dogs Laika (Sputnik 2 in 1957), Belka and Strelka (Korabl-Sputnik 2 in 1960), Chernushka (Korabl-Sputnik 4 in 1961), and Zvezdochka (Korabl-Sputnik 5 in 1961).
-For more information on the Soviet space dogs, read "Man's Best Friend: The Soviet Missions that Sent Dogs Into Space".
+He was the sixth animal to orbit the Earth, following the Soviet dogs Laika (Sputnik 2 in 1957), Belka and Strelka (Korabl-Sputnik 2 in 1960), Chernushka (Korabl-Sputnik 4 in 1961), and Zvezdochka (Korabl-Sputnik 5 in 1961).
 MA-5 was the final step in preparing men for orbit.
 On February 20 the following year, John Glenn became the first American to orbit the Earth.
 Enos died of non-space related causes eleven months after his flight at Holloman Air Force Base.
 He was succeeded by four successful US manned orbital flights of the Mercury program.

 After these few flights in late 1961, NASA focused solely on sending men into space and discontinued future primate missions.
 It was not until summer of 1969 another monkey flew in space on an American rocket.
 Bonny, a pig-tailed macaque, flew on Biosatellite 3 from June 29 to July 8.
 Like Ham and Enos, he was also trained to operate a food dispenser.
 It was the first multi-day monkey flight and was supposed to last thirty days.
 However, Bonny's health deteriorated rapidly during the first week and he returned to Earth on July 7.
 He died the next day after recovery.
 The final American primate flight took place in 1985 during STS-51-B, the Space Shuttle mission that carried Spacelab 3.
 It consisted of two squirrel monkeys named No. 3165 and No. 384-80.